When ADHD Meds Wear Off: Strategies for Better Management

 When ADHD meds wear off, what common traits might reappear?

-As medication levels decline, individuals may notice increased impulsivity, mood shifts, restlessness, or trouble focusing.
-This brief resurgence of ADHD traits, known as rebound, can feel challenging but is typically temporary.
+As medication levels drop, you may notice increased impulsivity, mood shifts, restlessness, or trouble focusing.
+This brief return of ADHD traits, known as rebound, can feel challenging.
+However, it is typically temporary.

 How can adjusting medication timing help?

-Collaborating with healthcare providers to adjust the schedule—maybe taking a dose earlier or splitting doses—can maintain steadier coverage.
-Introducing a short booster dose or switching formulations may reduce the intensity of rebound effects.
+Working with healthcare providers to adjust the schedule can maintain steadier coverage.
+Taking a dose earlier, splitting doses, or adding a short booster dose may reduce the intensity of rebound effects.

 Are there non-medical strategies for managing ADHD medication rebound?

 Yes.
-Exercise, protein-rich snacks, sensory tools, structured routines, and brief relaxation activities can all help ease the transition when ADHD meds wear off.
-These adjustments support emotional balance and sustained attention, even as medication influence wanes.
+Exercise, protein-rich snacks, sensory tools, structured routines, and brief relaxation activities can all help ease the transition.
+These adjustments support emotional balance and sustained attention, even as medication wears off.

-If rebound effects persist or significantly disrupt daily life, discussing this with a healthcare provider is essential.
-They may suggest adjusting dosage, exploring a different medication type, or integrating non-stimulant options that produce smoother transitions.
+If rebound effects persist or significantly disrupt daily life, talk with a healthcare provider.
+They may suggest adjusting dosage, trying a different medication type, or adding non-stimulant options that produce smoother transitions.

 Contact Information for Haven Health and Wellness

-At Haven Health and Wellness, we specialize in providing neuro-affirming assessments and integrative mental health care for ADHD individuals, focusing on teens and adults.
-Understanding when ADHD meds wear off and how to manage these transitions effectively can improve daily comfort and productivity.
+At Haven Health and Wellness, we specialize in neuro-affirming assessments and integrative mental health care for people with ADHD.
+We focus on teens and adults.
+Understanding when ADHD meds wear off and how to manage these transitions can improve daily comfort and productivity.

 Areas we serve include: Portland, Vancouver, Irvington, Alameda, Sabin, Lake Oswego, Camas, Ridgefield, West Linn, Sherwood, Happy Valley, Felida, and Hockinson.